 Student Services Building

-The Student Services Building is home to units that report to the Vice President for Student Affairs and Services including the Student Affairs and Services office of the Vice President, Career Services Network, Student Life; Office of Multicultural and Academic Transitions; LBGT Resource Center; and Service Learning and Civic Engagement.
-Other offices in the building include the Office of Financial Aid, Testing Office, Associated Students of Michigan State University (ASMSU), as well as the administrative offices for the Eli Broad Art Museum.
+The Student Services Building is home to the Division of Student Affairs and Services and several of its units, including the Office of the Vice President for Student Affairs and Services, the Career Services Network; Student Life; Office of Cultural and Academic Transitions; The Gender and Sexuality Campus Center; the Student Veterans Resource Center; Women's Student Services, the MSU Community Liaison; Fraternity and Sorority Life; and the Center for Community Engaged Learning.
+Other offices in the building include the Office of Financial Aid, Center for Survivors, Health Promotions, Recovery Room, ASMSU, as well as the administrative offices for the Eli Broad Art Museum.

 Wharton Center for Performing Arts